locnguyen/meetarang/README.md

 `npm run release` will build an uglified app into the dist/ directory

-'npm run api' will start API
+-npm run api' will start API

 ## Style Guide
 - 4 spaces instead of tabs ;)